rule

 Text 12

 Your friend sage Krishna Dvaipâyana Vyâsa has described the transcendental qualities of the Supreme Lord in the Mahâbhârata.
-That book is only there to draw the attention of people who take pleasure in attending to worldly topics towards the stories of the Lord.
+That book is only there to draw the attention of people, through their attraction for worldly topics, to the stories of the Lord.

 The sage Krishna-dvaipâyana Vyâsa, who is your friend too, has described the transcendental qualities of the Supreme Lord in the Mahâbhârata which is just there to draw the attention of the people that take pleasure in attending to worldly topics towards the stories of the Lord.
 (Vedabase)